 What is the Difference Between ‘Green’ and ‘Clean’ Hydrogen?

-Hydrogen that is produced through renewable sources, like wind and solar power, is called green hydrogen.
-The only by-products in the process of producing green hydrogen are oxygen and water vapor, which makes it clean energy production with zero carbon emissions.
+A hydrogen primer highlights that hydrogen produced through renewable sources, like wind and solar power, is called green hydrogen.
+The only by-products in the process of producing green hydrogen are oxygen and water vapor, which makes it a clean energy production with zero carbon emissions.

 Unlike green hydrogen, clean hydrogen is produced from both fossil fuels and renewables.
 This is done with the help of carbon capture and storage technology.